PHPJasper/phpjasper/README.md

 First we need to compile our `JRXML` file into a `JASPER` binary file.
 We just have to do this one time.

-**Note:** You don't need to do this step if you are using *Jaspersoft Studio*.
+**Note 1:** You don't need to do this step if you are using *Jaspersoft Studio*.
 You can compile directly within the program.

 ```php